Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 | $TEAM-NAME   | frontend     |
 | $TEAM-NAME   | redis-follower |

-Before deploying changes, go to the redis-follower service and to the same, but in this case only allow the frontend service:
+Before deploying changes, go to the `redis-follower` service and do the same, but in this case only allow the frontend service:

 | Team name   | Service Name |
 | ----------- | ------------ |